donkuri/japanese-resources/README.md

 - Writing the kana
   - [Takumi's hiragana writing guide](https://www.youtube.com/watch?v=wD3FJgij79c) - Learn how to write hiragana (if you want to).
   - [Takumi's katakana writing guide](https://www.youtube.com/watch?v=rf-n_qI2occ) - The same but for katakana.

+## Kanji

+If you intend to do isolated kanji study, you can use the following resources.
+It is strongly suggested to skip straight to vocabulary and to come back here if really needed, with maybe the exception of learning phonetics.

+- Kanji mnemonics
+  - [RRTK450](https://mega.nz/file/2SJiWC4b#hL98qtC_hiLlQDg0LqVJoqD2-5ywT2Nwd4kjROY_KwQ) - A shortened "recognition" version of [RTK](https://www.amazon.com/Remembering-Kanji-Complete-Japanese-Characters/dp/0824835921). **Disclaimer: The stories were taken from a website and some of there are pretty offensive.**
+  - [Kodansha Kanji Learner's Course] - An arguably better version of Remembering the Kanji.
+Has [an accompanying Anki deck](https://ankiweb.net/shared/info/1564742924)
+  - [The Kanji Map](https://thekanjimap.com/) - A website meant to help you better visualize kanji components.
+Doesn't always link kanji in the most logical (or correct) manner, but can be a start.

+- Kanji phonetics
+  - [Usagichan Kanji Phonetics](https://drive.google.com/file/d/1xyynMQiOuqlC_cBBTwG9t3snRubHqU7e/view?usp=drive_link) - An Anki deck meant to help you learn phonetic radicals.
+  - [Kanji Code](https://thekanjicode.com/) - A kanji phonetics book based on the PhD dissertation of the author.
+There is a [companion Anki deck](https://ankiweb.net/shared/info/470563167).